Giovanni Antonio Pandolfi (musician): Life and works

 Pandolfi was born in Montepulciano in 1624, where he was baptised on 27 November, the second son of Giovanni Battista Pandolfi and the fourth son of his father's second wife, Verginia Bartalini, the widow of Mario Mealli.
 His name at baptism was Domenico; it would appear that he adopted the names Giovanni Antonio on entering religious orders at some stage of his life.
 His father was the servant of a lawyer.
-Pandolfi's stepbrother Lorenzo, at the age of around 8, had become a castrato singer at the court of Krakow.
+Pandolfi's stepbrother Lorenzo, at the age of around 8, had become a castrato singer at the court of Kraków.
 Another stepbrother, Giovan Battista Mealli, became a singer in Venice, where Domenico and the rest of the family joined him around 1630 following the death of old Pandolfi.